Skip to main content

 Architects: Cork City Architect's Department

-The Lord Mayor’s Pavilion in Fitzgerald’s Park has been carefully restored by Cork City Council and was officially re-opened on 14th June by the Lord Mayor and the British Ambassador.
+The Lord Mayor’s Pavilion in Fitzgerald’s Park was carefully restored by Cork City Council and officially re-opened on 14th June 2011 by the Lord Mayor, Michael O’Connell and the British Ambassador, Julian King.

-The building, which was built in 1902 in the arts and crafts tradition, to welcome visiting dignitaries to the Cork International Exhibition, has had its roof, walls and windows sensitively repaired as part of an essential works contract, overseen by the City Architect’s Department on behalf of the Recreation Amenity & Emergency Services Directorate.
+The building, which was built in 1902 in the arts and crafts tradition to welcome visiting dignitaries to the Cork International Exhibition, had its roof, walls and windows repaired as part of an essential works contract overseen by the City Architect’s Department.